fragile2023/Elsewhere/notes.md

 ## European Bauhaus & Inclusiveness

 After the Battle, Topology of the Possible.
 What is a Body-a Person?
-Blading without feet and arms
+Blading Rehab, Elderly, Disabled people, Education